MikeParish/mikecodes/_posts/2021-03-24-php-for-sharing-navbars-footers-and-other-repeated-elements-across-a-website.md

     echo '<!--insert HTML here-->';
 ?>
 ~~~~
 The `echo` statement allows us to output strings and can contain HTML/markup.
-(You can read more about `echo` in the [PHP docs](https://www.php.net/manual/en/function.echo).)
+(You can read more about `echo` in the [PHP docs](https://www.php.net/manual/en/function.echo).
+I should also mention that there are a few other ways to add HTML to PHP files, too.)

-I'd recommend using single quotes for the `echo` statement, as you will most likely have double quotes for an `id`, `class`, or `style` in your HTML, and if any strings contain a single quote (like a contraction) make sure to use a backslash (for instance, `that's` becomes `that\'s`).
+I'd recommend using single quotes for the `echo` statement, as you will most likely have double quotes for an `id`, `class`, or `style` in your HTML, and if any strings contain a single quote (like a contraction) make sure to use a backslash or an escape character (for instance, `that's` becomes `that\'s`).

-Once you have these files added to the server, you can then use PHP to add them on each HTML page.
+Once you have these files added to the server, you can then use PHP to add them to each HTML page.

 There's two things left to do: